sairaawahid/Share2Care-Zero-Hunger/README.md

 ### A Smart Food Redistribution Platform
 **Connecting surplus food donors with flood-affected communities across Pakistan** — powered by AI-driven insights to promote **UN SDG 2: Zero Hunger**.

-Share2Care – Zero Hunger is a lightweight humanitarian web application designed to connect surplus food donors (e.g., restaurants, households, NGOs) with flood-affected or food-insecure communities in Pakistan, while integrating AI-driven analytics, psychological support, and real-time food security visualization.
+Share2Care – Zero Hunger is a lightweight humanitarian web application designed to connect surplus food donors with flood-affected or food-insecure communities in Pakistan, while integrating AI-driven analytics, psychological support and real-time food security visualization.

-The app visualizes real-time food needs and donation availability using interactive maps and dashboards, and integrates psychological features to promote empathy, volunteer motivation, and emotional well-being.
+The app visualizes real-time food needs and donation availability using interactive maps and dashboards and integrates psychological features to promote empathy, volunteer motivation and emotional well-being.

 ---